An environmental disturbance observer framework for autonomous surface vessels: Theory

 \end{linenomath*} where $\boldsymbol{Q}_k$ and $\boldsymbol{R}_k$ specify the covariance matrix of the model and measurement uncertainties, respectively. \\ The main idea of the UKF is to use sigma points distributed symmetrically in the area of the mean and gate them through the nonlinear functions.
 Assume the states $\boldsymbol{\mathrm{x}}\in \mathbb{R}^L$ have the estimated mean $\boldsymbol{\mathrm{\hat{x}}}$ and covariance $\boldsymbol{P}$, the sigma points of the entire sigma point matrix $\boldsymbol{\mathcal{X}}\in \mathbb{R}^{L\times (2L+1)}$ are generated by \begin{linenomath*}

 \end{linenomath*} where $\lambda=\alpha^2(L+\kappa)-L$.
+Note that the bracket's index $i$ identifies the $i$-th column of the related matrix.
 The tuning parameter $\alpha$ describes the spread of the sigma points, usually set to $\alpha=10^{-3}$, and $\kappa$ is a secondary tuning parameter, usually set to $\kappa = 0$.
 The weights of each sigma point for calculating the means and covariances are defined as \begin{linenomath*}

 \end{linenomath*} where $\beta$ is a tuning parameter, which is usually set to $\beta = 2$ for Gaussian distributions.

 \textbf{Prediction step} \\ Calculate $\boldsymbol{\mathcal{X}}$ according to \eqref{sigma_points1}-\eqref{sigma_points3}.
 Afterwards compute the following relations: \begin{linenomath*}